 Electric Car Charging Points

-Prior to the first occupation of development details of where designated parking spaces or carports can be provided with electric vehicle charging point shall be submitted to and agreed in writing with the Local Planning Authority.
-The charging point may be a dedicated electric vehicle charging socket, or a suitably rated three-pin socket capable of safely providing a slow charge to an electric vehicle via a domestic charging cable.
-The charging point shall thereafter be retained available, in a working order, for the charging of electric vehicles unless otherwise agreed in writing with the Local Planning Authority.
-The scheme shall be carried out in accordance with the approved details.
+No dwelling shall be occupied until facilities for electric vehicle charging for that dwelling have been provided in accordance with details that have been submitted to and approved in writing by the Local Planning Authority.
+Thereafter the development shall be maintained and operated in accordance with the approved details.
 Reason: To take into account the cumulative impacts of development on air quality and to encourage the use of sustainable transport modes including incorporation of facilities for charging plug-in vehicles.

 20% of all the approved dwellings should comply with Building Regulations Part M4 (2) being accessible and adaptable.